MDHamd/first-demo-repository/README.md

 # first-demo-repository
-this is my first demo repository
+this is my first demo repository. author-> Mohd Hamd.